AR2202/Colourful/README.md

 a and b = Orange b a

 a or b = b Red a

+So the expression  `True and False` would be represented as `Orange Orange Red`, which by the evaluation rules corresponds to Orange, i.e. false.

+But you could instead write:

+` I was eating an Orange on my Orange bike, when a car ran the Red light and hit me.`

+Which would evaluate to the same result.

 ### Evaluation rules of user defined colours

 All definitions are immutbale, with the LAST definition being the relevant one.
 Pre-defined colours are defined last, AFTER all user-defined colours.
 It is not possible to re-define colours.

 Please do not define colours that are substrings or superstrings of pre-defined or existing user-defined colours.
 This might mess up the parsing (will be fixed in the future).